ssiannas/IR_Project_Movies/README.md

     python main.py

-You can follow the instructions from the console from now on!
+You can follow the instructions in the console from now on!
 ![ui](https://i.imgur.com/BOhpBXT.png)